GregorySchwartz/modify-fasta/README.md

                            (or silent (Silent) or replacement (Replacement)) -f,--input-custom-filter ((FIELD_LOCATION (Int), FIELD_VALUE (String))
                            A custom filter.
 Can take a list of format "(Int, String)&&(Int, String)&& ..." and so on.
+The String is in regex format (POSIX extended)!
 The first in the tuple is the location of the field (1 indexed, split by '|').
 If you want to apply to the entire header, either have the location as 0 or exclude the location altogether (, Day 3|IGHV3) for instance will match if the entire header is '>Day 3|IGHV3'.
 This list will be filtered one at a time, so you cannot get multiple filters, but you can remove multiple filters.
-  -I,--infix-custom-filter Whether to find the custom filter in the field as an
+  -G,--custom-germline     Whether to apply the custom filter to germlines (>>)
-                           infix (some part of the custom field matches the header) as opposed to an exact match (the entire field must be the custom field) -G,--custom-germline     Whether to apply the custom filter to germlines (>>) instead of sequences (>) -m,--custom-remove       Whether to remove the sequences containing the custom
+                           instead of sequences (>) -m,--custom-remove       Whether to remove the sequences containing the custom